Key Points

 Health benefits of cinnamon for dogs

-Cinnamon contains a compound called cinnamaldehyde that is responsible for many wonderful health benefits such as:
+Cinnamon contains a compound called cinnamaldehyde that is responsible for many health benefits such as:

-- Anti-fungal properties: Dogs with allergies or yeast infections may benefit from eating cinnamon in small quantities.
-It prevents the growth of bacteria like salmonella and listeria, or yeast like candida albicans.
+- Anti-fungal properties: Dogs with allergies or yeast infections may benefit from cinnamon.
+It prevents the growth of bacteria like salmonella and listeria, as well as yeast like candida albicans.

 - Anti-inflammatory properties: Cinnamon can reduce swelling and inflammation in dogs with arthritis, sore muscles, and joint pain.

-- Heart health: A study reported that controlled doses of cinnamon helped dogs with heart issues by lowering their heart rate and systolic blood pressure.
+- Heart health: One study reported that controlled doses of cinnamon helped dogs with heart issues by lowering their heart rate and systolic blood pressure.

 - Blood sugar regulation: Several studies have proved that cinnamon, when given in small doses, can lower blood glucose levels and insulin resistance.

-If you feel that your dog can benefit from having cinnamon in their diet, consult your vet to see what they think! before making any changes to their meals.
+If you feel your dog might benefit from having cinnamon in their diet, consult your vet first to see what they think.

-Immediately contact your vet if your dog begins to exhibit signs of overdose, such as:
+Immediately contact your vet if your dog begins to exhibit signs of cinnamon overdose, such as:

-Many pastries and desserts contain cinnamon, making them a delectable treat anytime, anywhere – but not for your dog!
-Baked goods contain high fats and extra ingredients like butter, sugar, chocolate, cocoa powder, xylitol (a highly toxic artificial sweetener), raisins, nuts, and nutmeg, which are unhealthy for dogs.
-In the long term, they can cause obesity, stomach problems, and pancreatitis.
+Baked goods with cinnamon contain high levels of fats, sugar, and extra ingredients like butter, chocolate, cocoa powder, xylitol (a highly toxic artificial sweetener), raisins, and nutmeg, which are all very bad for dogs.

 Nutmeg and cinnamon

 Although cinnamon and nutmeg technically come from the same parent plant, they have key differences.
 While cinnamon isn’t toxic for dogs in small amounts, nutmeg is.
-Nutmeg contains myristicin, a compound also found in dill, parsley, and peyote.
-A small dose will likely not cause serious health problems, but because every dog is different, it’s recommended that you don’t let them eat it at all.
+Nutmeg contains myristicin, and though a small dose of nutmeg is unlikely to cause serious health problems, it’s better to avoid letting dogs consume nutmeg altogether.

 - Disorientation